Nebras-project/nebras-dashboard/docs/phase-1-foundation.md

 ✅ Cairo font installed for Arabic
 ✅ Custom hooks created and organized
 ✅ No hardcoded values in theme
-- [ ] React Query provider is set up
+✅ React Query provider is set up
+  ✅ Query client configured with optimal defaults
+  ✅ QueryProvider component created with devtools
+  ✅ Demo component showing queries and mutations
+  ✅ Caching and refetching working properly
 - [ ] React Router is configured with protected routes
 - [ ] Layout components are responsive
 - [ ] i18n is configured for Arabic and English